exercism/sml/exercises/accumulate/README.md

 - 1, 4, 9, 16, 25

+Check out the test suite to see the expected function signature.

 ## Restrictions

-Avoid using any `map` or related functions supplied in the Standard Basis
+Keep your hands off `map` or related functions provided in the Standard Basis!
+Solve this one yourself using other basic tools instead.

 ## Loading your exercise implementation in PolyML